-The DNS is a great technology that allows us to use the internet the way we know currently.
+The DNS is a great technology that allows us to use the internet the way we currently know it.
 It resolves domain names to their IP addresses, and we get our answers almost instantly.
 But the DNS resolution is a complicated process that could involve many DNS servers placed far away from each other, and it takes time.
 There is a way to reduce the DNS queries and save time – DNS cache.

 What is DNS cache?